avihu2929/BlindSpot/README.md

+Besides some of the default coco classes we have added scooters and crosswalks.
+The crosswalk class was added with the help of the reposetory https://github.com/kairess/crosswalk-traffic-light-detection-yolov5
+The scooter class was trained using a manually labeled dataset.
+We use TextToSpeech feature of android to speak the detected classes aloud for the user, We also calculate the postion of the detected object reltive to the screen and add it to the spoken line. ("Theres a scooter to your left").
+(HelpMeSee/android/app/src/main/java/org/tensorflow/lite/examples/detection/tflite/YoloV5Classifier.java)

+The final yolo model was trained on ~2000 images taken from the streets and labeled automatically using pretrained single class models (HelpMeSee/models/scooter.pt)
+See also  HelpMeSee/labelcustomdata.py to label automatically your own classes.

+(This project was made as final assignment for college)

 ## Info
 <del>This branch provides detection and Android code complement to branch `tf-only-export`.</del>
 Since the release of YOLOv5 v6.0, TFLite models can be exported by `export.py` in ultralytics' master branch.
 Using `models/tf.py` to export models is deprecated, and this repo is mainly for Anrdroid demo app.